CircuitVerse/infra/runbooks/docs/monit/README.md

 ## Alerting

-Alerts are sent using SMTP in the [monitrc](/monitrc) file.
+Alerts are sent using SMTP protocol.
 In order to use Gmail SMTP mail server you must have [2FA enabled](https://support.google.com/accounts/answer/185839?hl=en&co=GENIE.Platform%3DAndroid) for the Google Account.

 Next step is to create to create a new google [app password](https://support.google.com/mail/answer/185833?hl=en).

-On creating this replace your email address and the 16 digit password obtained after creating the Gmail SMTP app and add it to the [monitrc](./monitrc) file as shown below:
+After creating a new app, replace your email address and the 16 digit password obtained after creating the Gmail SMTP app and add it to the [monitrc](./monitrc) file as shown below:

 ```bash
 # Mail Alerts